 Historically, LGBTQ people are one of the most medically underserved communities in South Texas.
-Our goal each day is to assure quality and competent health care is available for all.
+Our goal each day is to ensure quality and competent health care is available for all.
 AARC contracts with LGBTQ and LGBTQ-friendly physicians and clinicians who are culturally sensitive and representative of the communities served.
 In addition to primary medical care, AARC Health Equity Clinic staff offers HIV specialty care, gender affirming care, PrEP and PEP and patient navigation services for LGBTQ patients and allies.

 LGBTQ PRIMARY CARE

 Receive medical care by one of our leading providers.

 Expert care for transgender, non-binary, intersex and other gender expansive people.